vishwajeeta/erc20-token-vesting/README.md

-# erc20-token-vesting
-ERC-20 Token Vesting and Claim Escrow built with Solidity and Foundry for BNB Smart Chain Testnet.
+# ERC-20 Token Vesting and Claim Escrow

+A secure ERC-20 token vesting and claim escrow system built with Solidity and Foundry.
+The project implements cliff-based linear vesting, beneficiary allocations, comprehensive testing, and deployment to BNB Smart Chain Testnet.

+> 🚧 Work in progress.